- Print this page

 Inspections & audits

-Egg producers will be routinely inspected by the Food Authority for compliance with requirements.
+Egg producers will be routinely audited by the Food Authority for compliance with requirements.

 Compliance or regulatory action will be taken if required.